apache/sling-site/src/main/jbake/content/documentation/bundles/models.md

 Constructors may use any visibility modifier (as of [Sling Models 1.5.0](https://issues.apache.org/jira/browse/SLING-8069)).

+## @Model and adaptable types

+While technically it is possible to provide any class implementing the `Adaptable` interface as the `adaptable` parameter to the `@Model` annotation, the Sling Model Framework and the default injectors is mostly built under the assumption that the adaption is done from a Sling Resource.
+Some injectors also support adaption from a `SlingHttpServletRequest` object, but normally this is then converted into a adaption of the resource of the request.

+When building custom Sling Models, it's advised to just support the adaption from a Sling Resource, because this allows to use the Sling Model in the most flexible way, both in a reqeust context and also outside of it.

 ## Bundle Manifest Configuration

 In order for these classes to be picked up, there is a header which must be added to the bundle's manifest: